 Do you offer courses online?

 The TTC does offer two EAL courses online.
 We will be offering a course about online and blended teaching soon.
 Check our website for updates.
-We do not offer additional online courses due to our enhanced onsite learning experience, along with reflection and networking to form new relationships between colleagues in the international teaching arena.
+We do not offer additional online courses due to our enhanced onsite learning experience along with reflection and networking to form new relationships between colleagues in the international teaching arena.

 Do you offer any tuition discounts for the courses?